 - Software Copyright Notice Policy

-- ACM Policy on Submission, Hosting, Access, and Ownership of Digital Artifacts
+- Policy on Submission, Hosting, Access, and Ownership of Digital Artifacts

 - Conflict of Interest Policy